 I had an incredibly positive experience with Doctor Coscia.
 He was always right on time, and I always felt like he took ample time with me pre-surgery and post-op.
 He answered all of my questions professionally, and was always open to discussing the possible emotional effects of the surgery.
 He was wonderful, and I would recommend him to everyone!

 What to Expect During Your Chin Augmentation Consultation

 The chin augmentation consultation is important for determining if you’re a good candidate for this procedure.
 During the consultation, you’ll meet with board-certified plastic surgeon Dr. Rudy Coscia, who will discuss the goals of your chin augmentation procedure.
 At this point, he’ll help you choose the right silicone implant based on your facial structure, which ensures you get the results you’re looking for.

 Take the Next Step

 Want to learn if you’re a candidate for a chin augmentation procedure?
-Schedule a consultation with board-certified plastic surgeon Dr. Rudy Coscia at his new plastic surgery practice in Granite Bay, CA. Dr. Coscia’s practice also serves the greater Roseville and Sacramento metro areas.
+Schedule a consultation with board-certified plastic surgeon Dr. Rudy Coscia at his new plastic surgery practice in Granite Bay, CA. Dr. Coscia’s practices also serve Coeur d’Alene and the Sacramento metro area.
 Granite Bay (916) 773-5559 and Sacramento (916) 929-1833